chai-ng/trip_together/README.md

 * RESTful routes can save you a lot of time and grief

 * How and when to use different languages.
-It was important to use to not have a page refresh, so setting up our own API so we could use JavaScript with AJAX and jQuery was neccessary.
+It was important to us to not have a page refresh with every request, so setting up our own API so we could use JavaScript with AJAX and jQuery was necessary.

-* Researching and using Google API's
+* Researching and using Google API's:
   * OAuth
   * Places
   * Calendar